mydennislab/GYPA/GYPA_analysis.md

-# GYPA/GYPB SVs in chimpanzee
+# GYPA SVs in chimpanzee

 We genotyped two candidate SNPs and asses if they were in LD with a SV.
 The two candidate SNPs we identify in GYPA are chr4:145039806 and chr4:145040845 in Hg19.